jonnonz1/nz-statute-book/acts/public/2022/water-services-entities-act-2022.md

 ### 13 Commission’s functions and powers in establishment period
 (1) During the establishment period, the Commission has, in respect of the preparation of an initial asset management plan or an initial funding and pricing plan, the functions and powers in this clause.
 (2) The Commission may review, and provide comments to the chief executive of the department on, the draft of the plan sent under clause 10 to the Commission.
-(3) The Commission may scrutinise, and report to the entity, the Minister, and the public on, the draft of the plan sent under clause 11 to the Commission.
+(3) The Commission may scrutinise, and report to the establishment board of the entity, the Minister, and the public on, the draft of the plan sent under clause 11 to the Commission.
 (4) The purpose of the Commission’s review and provision of comments, or scrutiny and reporting, under subclause (2) or (3) is to help to optimise—
   (a) the plan; and
   (b) decisions covered by the plan.